p-ssanders/chat-room/README.md

 #   chat-room

-Proof-of-concept that demonstrates a full-stack streaming architecture by implementing a single chat room.
+Proof-of-concept that demonstrates a full-stack streaming architecture by implementing a simple chat room.

 ### Built With